Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Stabilized Sparse Multi-Scale Algorithm

+We call problems \eqref{eqn:GenericPrimal} and \eqref{eqn:GenericDual} with $c$ replaced by $\costSparse$ the problems \emph{restricted} to $\neigh$.
+This corresponds to adding the constraint $\spt \pi \subset \neigh$ to the primal problem, and only enforcing the constraint $\alpha(x) + \beta(y) \leq c(x,y)$ on $(x,y) \in \neigh$ in the dual problem.
 The entropy regularized variants of the restricted problems are obtained through replacing $\kernel$ by $\kernelSparse$ in \eqref{eqn:RegularizedGenericPrimal} and \eqref{eqn:RegularizedGenericDual}. \end{definition} Clearly, when $\neigh$ is sparse, then so is $\kernelSparse$ and the restricted regularized problem can be solved faster and with less memory.
-We now quantify the error inflicted by restriction. \begin{proposition}[Restricted Kernel and Duality Gap] \thlabel{thm:Restriction} Let $\veps>0$ and $\neigh \subset X \times Y$.
+We now quantify the error inflicted by restriction. \begin{proposition}[Restricted Kernel and Duality Gap] Let $\veps>0$ and $\neigh \subset X \times Y$.
 Let $E$ and $J$ be unrestricted regularized primal and dual functionals with kernel $\kernel$, as given in Definition \ref{def:RegularizedGenericFormulation}, and let $\hat{E}$ and $\hat{J}$ be the functionals of the problems restricted to $\neigh$, with sparse kernel $\kernelSparse$ (see Def.~\ref{def:Restriction}).

 Further, let $(\alpha,\beta)$ be a pair of dual variables, let $u = \exp(\alpha/\veps)$, $v=\exp(\beta/\veps)$ be the corresponding scaling factors and let $\pi = \diag(u)\,\kernelSparse\,\diag(v)$ be the corresponding (restricted) primal coupling.